 However, researchers should realize that there are many factors well within their control that can determine the fate of their manuscripts—and these don’t always boil down to the quality of the research, but to how well-prepared the manuscript is for publication.
-Here we look at a few of the common problems of organization, content, and writing quality that lead to deferment or rejection of manuscripts by journal publishers.
-We will also give some advice for researchers about how to avoid these content and writing problems before submitting a manuscript to journal editors.
+This article examples a few of the common problems of organization, content, and writing quality that lead to deferment or rejection of manuscripts by journal publishers.
+It also gives some advice for researchers about how to avoid these content and writing problems before submitting a manuscript to journal editors.

 Almost all researchers are aware that the IMRD format (Introduction, Methods & Materials, Results, and Discussion) is the standard for the hard sciences.
 But they might not know just how often they make critical content errors in all of these sections.
 According to the results of one 2013 study of medical journals published in African and Asian countries, more than 70% of submitted manuscripts had significant flaws in each other these sections, from erroneous and missing content to unorganized exposition.

-The solution: Review the IMRD structure guidelines and compare with your manuscript
+The solution: Review the journal’s guidelines and compare them with your manuscript

-The solution: Write the Introduction second to last—just before writing the conclusion
+The solution: Write the Introduction section second to last—just before writing the conclusion

 A major reason for this mismatch is simply the natural evolution of ideas that occurs in the research and writing process and the failure to account for any changes in the Introduction section.
 A researcher may write boldly in the Introduction about the spectacular possibilities for their study on heart attack prevention and then omit these claims in the Discussion (or vice versa).
 Or they may cite sources at length that are not later mentioned anywhere else in the study.
 For these reasons, it is recommended that you write the Introduction section as close to the end of your paper as possible—after you have written the majority of the Discussion and before you write a brief conclusion.
 By doing this, you will ensure that the information in all sections is consistent and that the content in later sections is sufficiently summarized at the beginning of your manuscript.